Mandawi/ToWear/CONTRIBUTING.md

-If you want to work on this project, propse at oamandawi@brandeis.edu
+If you want to work on this project, email why to oamandawi@brandeis.edu